-But, across the country, emergency syringes used to treat allergic reactions, manage trauma, treat heart attacks and reverse the effects of poisonings are nowhere to be had.
-Without them, first responders are forced to backpedal and jerry rig alternatives, either administering the needed drug using vials or turning to a substitute product.
+But, across the country, emergency syringes used to manage trauma and treat heart damage have traditionally been in short supply.
+Without them, first responders are forced to backpedal and jerry rig alternatives, either administering the needed drug using vials or turning to a substitute product, which require additional calculation and increase the potential for a medication error.
 Either response takes extra time that patients in a medical emergency don’t have.

 These drugs are in shortage because the market that produces them is unhealthy.
 Many emergency syringes are low-margin, generic drugs made by just a handful of companies, creating a fragile supply that isn’t strong enough to handle disruptions or surges in demand.
 Persuading new entrants to get into this market and increase the supply has historically been difficult because there just isn’t enough financial incentive attached for them to do so.

-Earlier this year, Premier extended its efforts to reliably source generic drugs in shortage with the ProvideGx program.
+Over the past year, Premier has extended its efforts to reliably source generic drugs in shortage with the ProvideGx program.

-By finding creative financing and group purchasing options, ProvideGx is delivering a real remedy to the emergency syringe shortage problem – something that many have promised, but none were able to deliver.
+By finding creative financing and group purchasing options, ProvideGx is delivering a real remedy to the emergency syringe shortage problem, as well as other issues exacerbated by drug shortages – something that many have promised, but none were able to deliver.